 Vivian gave Marina kudos for her work saying that “Marina really took the time to understand what the lasting structures would be [in the VA] and build the team around that.”

-Tiffani’s work isn’t specifically for the government, but it intersects.
-She’s founder and executive director of The Human Utility, which helps people pay their water bills who can’t afford to, and who, in some cases, have had their water shut off already.
+Tiffani’s work isn’t just specifically for the government.
+She’s also the founder and executive director of The Human Utility, which helps people pay their water bills who can’t afford to, and who, in some cases, have had their water shut off already.
 In a recent situation, she had a tough time getting the Detroit Water and Sewage Department to see them as a legitimate group because they’d also engaged in some protests.
 But once The Human Utility was able to raise funds to pay $100,000 worth of bills one year through an ingenious hack—giving donors the account numbers of people who needed their bills paid and having the donors pay them as though they were the account holders—they proved their seriousness.

 What Tiffani took away from this work is that “everybody [has the] ability to make a difference just through tech by clicking a button.
 You probably already have your debit card saved in your browser.”
 She suggests that making an impact is as simple as making a donation.